Lydia Sohn: Research

 Sohn develops tools to detect and separate rare cell populations from a mixture of cells and to assay for specific surface receptors.
 An example is isolating circulating tumor cells which can then be studied to identify the biological markers that determine why some of them become metastatic tumors and therefore spread.

-Among her interests is the study of lung-cancer diagnosis due to the lack of symptoms and high cost of testing.
-Her research aims to bring rapid cost effective screening to detect tumor-derived exosomes in saliva.
+Among her interests is the study of lung cancer diagnosis due to the lack of symptoms and the high cost of testing.
+Her research aims to bring rapid cost-effective screening to detect tumor-derived exosomes in saliva.
 The technique uses resistive-pulse sensing to measure the size change of a micron-sized colloid which is coated with an antibody when the tumor-derived exosomes bind to it.

 In 2007 Sohn performed a demonstration of her handheld nano-cytometer at the Coalition for National Science Funding Exhibition for leaders of Congress and the National Science Foundation.
 The nano-cytometer aims to make disease detection easier and cheaper at home by testing a single drop of blood using a disposable cartridge.
 Each cartridge contains a silicon chip filled with artificial nanopores, mimicking the filtration system of human cells.
 It was developed in collaboration with Andrea Carbonaro, Haiyun Huang and Lucy Godley to boost the survival rates for leukaemia, prostate-cancer and breast-cancer patients.

 During the American Physical Society March meeting in 2012, Sohn showed reporters images of fluorescent markers attached to a biomarker called CCR7 which appears on the surface of breast cancer cells and is associated with lower survival rates.
-Sohn's group were the first to attempt to image and map the spatial distribution of these markers on the surface of breast cancel cells using a technique called stochastic optical reconstruction microscopy (STORM), originally developed by Xiaowei Zhuang.
+Sohn's group was the first to attempt to image and map the spatial distribution of these markers on the surface of breast cancer cells using a technique called stochastic optical reconstruction microscopy (STORM), originally developed by Xiaowei Zhuang.

-In 2014, Sohn developed a new label-free method for screening cells for the phenotypic profile, termed 'node-pore sensing' (NPS), NPS involves measuring a modulated current pulse which is caused by a cell moving through a microchannel segmented by a series of inserted nodes, each segment functionalised with different antibodies.
-This uses inexpensive microfluidics such that as the blood flows through the channels, its progress and therefore velocity, is slowed depending if a surface protein encounters a matching antibody.
+In 2014, Sohn developed a new label-free method for screening cells for the phenotypic profile, termed 'node-pore sensing' (NPS), NPS involves measuring a modulated current pulse which is caused by a cell moving through a microchannel segmented by a series of inserted nodes, each segment functionalized with different antibodies.
+This uses inexpensive microfluidics such that as the blood flows through the channels, its progress and therefore velocity, is slowed depending on if a surface protein encounters a matching antibody.
 A whole panel of protein biomarkers can be tested rapidly.